martim00/aventura/README.md

-# New stuff is here
+# Aventura Game Engine

+A game engine for making adventure games.

+Heavily inspired by AGS (http://www.adventuregamestudio.co.uk/) but with a focus on the web.

+The engine is made on top of phaser 3 (http://phaser.io/).

+I'm streaming periodically at twitch.com (https://www.twitch.tv/martim00).
+Come and see me doing this engine and listen to good music.

+## Using This Project

 This is pretty much the game engine.
-You can just cloning it and starting using.
+You can just clone it and starting using.

-## Using This Project

 1. Make a directory somewhere in your file system where you want to keep your project.
 1. `cd` into that directory from the command line.